What Does Herd Immunity Mean?

-Herd immunity is when a large part of the population of an area is immune to a specific disease.
+Herd immunity is described as when a large part of the population of an area is immune to a specific disease.
 It is also known as population immunity.
 It is indirect protection from an infectious disease that happens when a population is immune.
 There are two ways to achieve herd immunity:

 A simple theoretical theorem was developed by Smith in 1970 and Dietz in 1975, that if immunity were delivered on a random basis and if members on a random basis contacted individuals in a manner sufficient to transmit the infection, then the incidence of infection would decline if the proportion of immunity exceeded.

 Though an important paper by Fox et al. in 1971 argued that emphasis on simple thresholds was not appropriate for public health, this herd immunity was used as a target for immunization coverage.
 Its achievement led to the eradication of infections.